aws-samples/baseline-environment-on-aws/doc/PipelineDeployment.md

 #### 3.A (Optional) Change deployment environment

 In CDK Pipeline , `cdk synth` command is executed in CodeBuild in Tools Account.
 Here is a example implementation of synth command.
-You can change deployment environment by `${environment}`.
+You can change deployment environment by Pipeline Stack Prop `environment` (`dev` is set to default).

 ##### **`usecases/guest-webapp-sample/blea-ecsapp-sample-pipeline-stack.ts`**